All Episodes

 People will save their jobs.

-Becoming energy independent is good because that means people will build the Keystone, Dakota access pipelines, people will build the rigs for drilling in the 48 states and offshore and maybe in Anwar.
+People will build the rigs for drilling in the 48 states and offshore and maybe in Anwar.

 Fracking will create an energy boom.

-We have more natural gas than the terms of energy resource than the entire Middle East combined, and we could be energy independent, and that's great for American foreign policy, and maybe we won't be dragged into a foreign conflict or war unnecessarily because how often are they really deep down about the free flow of oil at market prices and our dependence on foreign oil,
+And maybe we won't be dragged into a foreign conflict, a war unnecessarily, because how often are they really deep down about the free flow of oil at market prices and our dependence on foreign oil?

-countries like Saudi Arabia that hate our guts, you know, Hillary takes, by the way, millions from them, and they abuse women, and women can't drive and women can't travel without a male permission.
+Countries like Saudi Arabia that hate our guts, you know, Hillary takes, by the way, millions from them, and they abuse women, and women can't drive, and women can't travel without a male permission.

-And you know, but what do we conservatives want?
+And, you know, but what do we conservatives want?

 We're looking at 95 million Americans out of the labor force.